Applying for an auto loan could temporarily ding your score, but paying on time, every time will more than offset that.

 In addition to making your payments on time, here are a few tips to help your credit improve sooner:

 - Don’t close your credit cards.
-In order to have a solid credit profile, you need a solid credit history.
+To have a solid credit profile, you need a solid credit history.
 So, keeping a few credit cards around that you’ve had the longest will help…

 As long as they’re not maxed out.
 Lenders like consumers to keep the amount of their available credit use to 30 percent or less.
 This shows that you’re both using your credit and paying your bills.